 I and/or My Company Owns Intellectual Property that is Being Infringed?
 What Can I Do?

-Outside of consulting your own legal counsel (if you have the budget or have in-house counsel), you will have to rely on the registrars of the domain to take action.
+Outside of consulting your legal counsel (if you have the budget or have in-house counsel), you will have to rely on the registrars of the domain to take action.
 Due to the anonymity of WHOIS records, along with the anonymity of the true IP address of the bad actor due to their use of CDN, it can be very difficult to figure out who or what is behind the domain in question.
-Contacting the listed registrar in the WHOIS records is the best course of action, as many reputable registrars have an abuse contact form for domains violating their terms of service agreement.
+Contacting the listed registrar in the WHOIS records is the best course of action, as many reputable registrars have an abusive contact form for domains violating their terms of service agreement.

 Do We Know Who These Threat Actors Are?

 Unfortunately, no. As the registrar of the domains and usage of CDN for these sites allow a high degree of anonymity, we don’t know who these scammers really are or if they are working alone or as part of a larger group.
-However, due to the usage of the same templates and the same modus operandi, it is highly likely that this is the work of one group.
+However, due to the usage of the same templates and the same modus operandi, this is likely that this is the work of one group.
 But there is also the possibility that this template may simply be being reused by multiple individuals and scammers.

 Wherever possible, FortiGuard Labs has reached out to the trademark/intellectual property owners being infringed on as a courtesy notification.

-All associated URLS for these fraudulent sites have been added to the Web Filtering client.
+All associated URLs for these fraudulent sites have been added to the Web Filtering client.

 Learn more about Fortinet’s free cybersecurity training, an initiative of Fortinet’s Training Advancement Agenda (TAA), or about the Fortinet Network Security Expert program, Security Academy program, and Veterans program.
 Learn more about FortiGuard Labs global threat intelligence and research and the FortiGuard Security Subscriptions and Services portfolio.